anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-04.md

 ### 1.4.
 Architectural considerations
 1. The manifest is a listing of the Parquet files of the Hudi dataset that constitute a "point in time" snapshot; Therefore the external table reflects the point in time state of the Hudi dataset.
 2. Run the BigQuerySyncTool tool as frequently as you need to query fresh data
+3. The table persists post the initial run of the BigQuerySyncTool, just the manifest is replaced
-3. If the Hudi schema changes, the external table will reflect the latest schema.
+4. If the Hudi schema changes, the external table will reflect the latest schema.
+5. If the Hudi dataset has deletes/updates, and if Parquet underneath the external tables gets deleted, the query will not fail, it will merely not reflect the data within the files that were deleted
-4. When you query the external table, follow the typical best practices, such as explicitly calling out the columns you want to select, apply the partition keys for performance and such..
+6. When you query the external table, follow the typical best practices, such as explicitly calling out the columns you want to select, apply the partition keys for performance and such..

 ### 1.5.
 What is takes to use the tooling as it stands